adrianrusu16/canopy-api/docs/architecture.md

   existence would leak information.

 Anonymous playback remains stateless and cannot create durable history, libraries, likes, preferences, or playlists.
+Deprecated request-body token fields are not part of the canonical `canopy.v1` contract.

 ### Catalog, Search, And Discovery